Mahathir Mohamad: Political positions and views

 Mahathir has advocated for a balance between environmental protection and natural resource use for economic growth in developing countries.
 He referred to the outcomes of the Earth Summit as "eco-imperialism", arguing that Global North countries put an undue burden on Global South countries for environmental degradation.
 In response to international scrutiny, he said in 2019 that linking palm oil production to deforestation was "baseless, unfair and unjustified" and that the Malaysian palm oil sector had developed sustainably.

 In the aftermath of the 2020 Nice stabbing and murder of Samuel Paty, Mahathir posted remarks on his blog.
 Mahathir said that the attacks were wrong and against Islam, but also argued that Muslims had a right to be angry and kill French people for past massacres committed by the French.
 Mahathir's post was later circulated on his Twitter account, where it was labelled for "glorifying violence".
 Mahathir was criticised for stoking tensions and hatred by the former Australian ambassador to France Brendan Berne, Australian prime minister Scott Morrison, and French secretary of state for digital affairs Cédric O. Malaysian cleric and politician Fathul Bari Mat Jahya also condemned Mahathir's remarks.
 Mahathir responded that his comments were taken out of context and he was not "promoting massacre of the French".
 Facebook and Twitter later removed his posts.

 Personal life

 I don't smoke, I don't drink, and I don't overeat.
 I eat just enough to keep me going.
 Once people hit a certain age, there's a tendency to become overweight.
 Many develop a big stomach, and to feel satisfied, they eat and drink too much, which puts a strain on their heart.
-I've stayed around 62-64 kg for years, and I can still wear clothes I had made 30 years ago.
+I've stayed around 62 to 64 kg for years, and I can still wear clothes I had made 30 years ago.